ProprioCS/Provia.Documents/Entity Assignment Manager - Combine.md

 ## Design

-As an experienced NetSuite Solution Architect, I recommend the following UI/UX design elements for the Order Team utility in Orion:
+As an experienced NetSuite Solution Architect, I recommend the following UI/UX design elements for the Order Team utility in Provia:

 1. Order Team Sublist: